ooni/spec/nettests/ts-024-sni-blocking.md

 We expect `requests` to be `null` unless we're using DoH; `queries` to be `null` when `testhelper` is an IP.

-The `result` string is one of the following:
+The `result` string summarizes what happens during the nettest.
+Its value is one of the following:

-- `"accessible_invalid_hostname"`: the TLS handshake with the `testhelper` using the `target` SNI failed because the server is not able to provide a certificate for the `target` hostname (this is the norm when the helper does not serve content for the `target` hostname/SNI);

-- `"accessible_valid_hostname"`: the TLS handshake with the `testhelper` using the `target` SNI succeded (this is what happens when the helper does indeed serve content for the `target` hostname/SNI);

-- `"anomaly_ssl_error"`: the TLS handshake with the `testhelper` using the `target` SNI failed because the server presented us with a certificate that we don't trust, or the certificate is expired, etc (this is anomaly because it can be TLS MITM but possibly also just misconfiguration);

-- `"anomaly_test_helper_blocked"`: if `testhelper` is a domain we could not resolve the domain, or we could not connect to `testhelper`, or we saw a timeout when measuring the target and also the control measurement failed with any error (this is anomaly because we need to look into the data to understand whether the test helper is down, blocked, or what);
+- `"anomaly.test_helper_unreachable"`: if `testhelper` is a domain we could not resolve the domain, or we could not connect to `testhelper`, or we saw a timeout when measuring the target and also the control measurement failed with any error.
+This is anomaly because we need to look into the data to understand whether the test helper is down, blocked, or what.

-- `"anomaly_timeout"`: the control measurement succeded, but we did saw an I/O timeout when measuring with the `target` SNI (this is anomaly because the timeout may be explained by conditions different from blocking);
+- `"anomaly.timeout"`: the control measurement succeded, but we did saw an I/O timeout when measuring with the `target` SNI.
+This is anomaly because the timeout may be explained by conditions different from blocking.

-- `"anomaly_unexpected_failure"`: when measuring the `target` SNI was saw a failure other than the set of failures we expected (this is anomaly and we want to look into this measurement and improve our implementation);
+- `"anomaly.unexpected_failure"`: when measuring the `target` SNI we did saw a failure other than the set of failures we expected.
+This is anomaly and we want to look into this measurement and improve our implementation.

-- `"blocked_tcpip_error"`: we did see RST or EOF during the TLS handshake with the `testhelper` when using the `target` SNI (this is what we see when there is a rule blocking the target SNI).

-Accessible results generally mean success.
-Anomalies do not allow us to draw conclusions, but `"anomaly_ssl_error"` is certainly more telling than the other anomalies.
-Blocked means we are pretty sure there is blocking.
+- `"interference.closed"`: the connection was closed during the TLS handshake.
+We flag this as interference because we expect the test helper to return a TLS Server Hello message to us.
+It might also be the case that the test helper is very busy and closes incoming connections.
+When there is doubt, we can increase our confidence by inspecting the control measurement as well as other measurements with the same report ID.

+- `"interference.reset"`: like `"interference.closed"` except that the
+connection is resetted rather than just being gracefully closed.

+- `"interference.invalid_certificate"`: we got a TLS Server Hello message back, but the certificate in it is invalid (e.g. expired).
+This is very likely to be a sign of interference, unless the test helper has an expired certificate.
+A future version of this document will explain how the probe should handle this specific corner case.

+- `"interference.unknown_authority"`: we got a TLS Server Hello message back, but we don't know the authority signing the certificate.
+This is a sign of man in the middle in most cases, even though there may be corner cases leading to false positives.
+A future version of this document may provide recommendations concerning detecting such false positives.

+- `"success.got_server_hello"`: we were able to get a TLS Server Hello back from the server, without any of the above errors.
+This is what we expect to happen when there's no interference.

+Any other value should be treated as `"anomaly.unexpected_failure"` by code that is processing the JSON measurement.

 ## Parent data format